andrewwinters5000/klimakoffer/milestone1/milestone1_intro.md

 tags = ["climatesystem"]
 +++

-# Milestone 1
+# Milestone 1 - Introduction to Climate
-In this milestone, we will learn about the climate system and different climate models that describe it.
-At the end of the chapter, we will select a climate model for the course and introduce some basic concepts about the mesh and visualization.

 \toc

-## Introduction
-### Components of the Climate System
+## Components of the Climate System

 The Earth's climate is a complex system that redistributes the energy (hear) from the sun throughout the planet.
 This energy transfer is carried out by various components, including the atmosphere, hydrosphere, cryosphere, land surface, and biosphere.
 Each of these components plays a crucial role in regulating the Earth's climate, and changes to any one of them can have far-reaching effects on the system as a whole.
 In addition, human activities affect climate on Earth significantly and are nowadays considered an additional component: the anthroposphere.